erikvanek/erikvanek.github.io/pages/notes/design/random.md

 	- what's the underlying problem?
 - how do you know that the thing you found is the thing you did not know?
 - Name -> Frame -> Act -> Reflect paradigm from the theory Reflective practice
+- a nicely curated list of biases https://thedecisionlab.com/biases